-7. PENDING FLORIDA CIRCUIT COURT CASES
+8. PENDING FLORIDA CIRCUIT COURT CASES

 McLane Suneast, Inc. (Tobacco Tax Refund Claim) v.
-Department of Business & Professional Regulation, Case No. 03-CA-290, Second Judicial Circuit.
+Department of Business & Professional Regulation,

+Case No. 03-CA-290, Second Judicial Circuit.
 The amount in controversy in excess of 14 million dollars.
 This case is a refund claim for other Tobacco Products Tax for the period of 4/97 thru 3/02.
-McLane is a licensed distributor of tobacco products to various retailers in Florida, for which Florida imposes a tax on other Tobacco products at the rate of 25% of the "wholesale sales price."
-Discovery is ongoing.
+McLane is a distributor of smokeless tobacco products to retailers in Florida.
+Florida taxes such products at the rate of 25% of the "wholesale sales price."
+McLane contended the taxable wholesale sales price was the lower price US Tobacco's Sales & Marketing subsidiary paid to US Tobacco's manufacturing subsidiary for the product McLane later purchased, rather than the price McLane paid for the product and on which McLane paid tax.
+On March 7, 2005, the Court issued its final judgment approving settlement of refund claims by which the Department of Business & Professional Regulation agreed to allow a credit of \$6,211,857.31 against McLane's future taxes, and by which each party agreed to pay its own costs and attorney's fees.
+The Court retained jurisdiction for one year.
+Currently pending before the Court is a motion by the Department of Business & Professional Regulation to determine and clarify the public records status of various documents UST, Inc. and some of its various subsidiaries produced, subject to a protective order, during the course of discovery.